 Anyone with an interest in painting and wanting to improve their skills.
 The course is specifically tailored for those unable to attend our more intensive daytime courses.

 Level : Beginners as well as more experienced students.
 This is a long established course catering for students with different levels of ability.
-Numbers are kept to a maximum of 15 (sometimes less), which gives time for the tutor to give individual advice to each student.
+Numbers are kept to a maximum of 15 (sometimes fewer), which gives time for the tutor to give individual advice to each student.

 Entry requirements: None

 Please note: This course is for students aged 18 and older